Separable approximations of optimal value functions under a decaying sensitivity assumption: Abstract

 \section{Abstract}

-A new approach for the construction of separable approximations of optimal value functions from interconnected optimal control problems is presented.
+An efficient approach for the construction of separable approximations of optimal value functions from interconnected optimal control problems is presented.
 The approach is based on assuming decaying sensitivities between subsystems, enabling a curse-of-dimensionality free approximation, for instance by deep neural networks.